savka-olia/Articles/README.md

 - add styling for the article show view;
 - Cleanup layout.
 3) Associations and Authentication Systems;
- - create Users table and model
+ - create Users table and model;
- - add validation to user
+ - add validation to user;
+ - add associations;
+ - show user info in articles